RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useReRender/readme.md

 ## Description

----

-Returns a **function** that upon calling it, the component will re-render.
+Returns a `function` that upon calling it, the component will re-render.

 <br />

 ## Parameters

----

 None.